andreaskeller/bootstrapped-profitable-proud-for-kindle/content/15_insuranceagentscom.md

 ## The liability of growth

-<em>This is part of our <a href="http://www.google.com/search?q=bootstrapped+profitable+proud&amp;sitesearch=37signals.com">“Bootstrapped, Profitable, &amp; Proud”</a> series which profiles companies that have $1MM+ in revenues, didn’t take VC, and are profitable. <strong>Note:</strong> Seth Kravitz of InsuranceAgents.com will respond today (12/7) in the comments section to reader questions.</em>
+<em>This is part of our <a href="http://www.google.com/search?q=bootstrapped+profitable+proud&amp;sitesearch=37signals.com">“Bootstrapped, Profitable, &amp; Proud”</a> series which profiles companies that have $1MM+ in revenues, didn’t take VC, and are profitable. ### Note: Seth Kravitz of InsuranceAgents.com will respond today (12/7) in the comments section to reader questions.</em>

 “In 2007 we did $750,000 in revenue with five employees.
 In 2008 we did $12 million with twelve people,” says Seth Kravitz of <a href="http://www.insuranceagents.com/">InsuranceAgents.com</a>, a site that helps consumers save money on their insurance.